Find the cheapest multicar insurance quotes

 If you have more than one car in your immediate family or household, it's definitely worth checking, and having different renewal dates needn't be a blocker.
 For some, discounts for adding multiple cars could save £100s, or even £1,000s, but for others it could actually be more expensive.

-What tends to happen is multicar newbies get hot offers to suck 'em in, but that advantage can disappear at renewal.
+What tends to happen is multicar newbies get offered hot deals to suck 'em in, but that advantage can disappear at renewal.

 Martin's rule of thumb: